peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

     public final class CharacterReader extends java.lang.Object implements ICharacterInput

 A general-purpose character input for reading text from byte streams and text strings.
 When reading byte streams, this class supports the UTF-8 character encoding by default, but can be configured to support UTF-16 and UTF-32 as well.

 ## Methods

 * `CharacterReader​(java.io.InputStream stream) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader​(java.io.InputStream stream,
                int mode) CharacterReader`<br>
- Initializes a new instance of the CharacterReader class.
+ Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader​(java.io.InputStream stream,
                int mode,
                boolean errorThrow) CharacterReader`<br>